USDA FoodKeeper – Cold Storage Guidelines

 Chamomile flowers

 Hey there!
 So, expiration dates and best quality dates for food can be a bit confusing, but don't worry, I've got your back!
 Expiration dates are more about safety.
-It's the date until which the manufacturer guarantees the product will be safe to consume.
+It's the date until which the manufacturer guarantees the product may be safe if properly stored to consume.
 Once that date passes, it's better to play it safe and not eat it to avoid any potential health risks.
 On the other hand, the best quality date, often referred to as "best by" or "use by," is more about the taste and freshness.
 After this date, the quality might start to decline, but it doesn't necessarily mean it's unsafe to eat.
 Let's say you have a pack of Linden cookies.
 If the expiration date has passed, I'd probably toss them.
 But if it's a few days past the best quality date, they might not taste as fresh, but they should still be safe to eat.
 Personally, I tend to use my judgment based on how the food looks, smells, and tastes.
 If it seems off in any way, I'd rather be safe than sorry and skip it.
 Hope that helps!

 To check if linden has gone bad, look for any mold growth on the leaves or stems.
 Additionally, a sour or musty smell may indicate spoilage.
 Fresh linden should have vibrant green leaves and a crisp texture, so discard any wilted or slimy leaves.